jeffreyadams/atlasofliegroups-docs/run_atlas.rst

     <basic.at

 The symbol "<" means read a file.
-If this doesn't work, please see :ref:`trouble_shooting`.

 To check if readline (command completion, recalling previous commands, etc.) is working, hit **TAB** on your keyboard twice.
 You should see something like::